huynguyend191/nedb-ui/README.md

-Front-end to test NeDB - DBMS final
+Front-end to test NeDB - DBMS final.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).